 If $C$ is a parallelogram, then our proof method fails.
 Luckily, translates of parallelograms (and other symmetric polygons) were the first for which it was shown that even two colors are enough \cite{Pach86}; in fact, by now we know that two colors are enough even for homothets of parallelograms \cite{homotsquare}.
 So from now on we assume that $C$ is not a parallelogram.

 The proof of Theorem \ref{thm:general_three_col} relies on the same ideas as we used for Theorem \ref{thm:three_cones}.
 We partition $P$ into several parts, and for each part $P_i$, we divide the translates of $C$ into three families such that two of the families each form a pseudohalfplane arrangement over $P_i$, while the third family will only contain translates that are automatically non-monochromatic.
-Then Corollary \ref{cor:pseudohalfplane} would provide us a proper three-coloring.
+Then Corollary \ref{cor:pseudohalfplane} gives us a proper three-coloring.
 As in the proof of Theorem \ref{thm:three_cones}, this is not done directly.
-First, we divide the plane using a grid, and then in each small square we will use Theorem \ref{thm:multi_essw_new} to discard some of the translates of $C$ at the cost of a bounded number of points.\\
+First, we divide the plane using a grid, and then in each small square we will use Theorem \ref{thm:multi_essw_new} to discard some of the translates of $C$ at the cost of a bounded number of points.

-The first step of the proof is a classic divide and conquer idea \cite{Pach86}.
+Now we start the proof of Theorem \ref{thm:general_three_col}.
+The first step is a classic divide and conquer idea \cite{Pach86}.
 We chose a constant $r=r(C)$ depending only on $C$ and divide the plane into a grid of squares of side length $r$.
-Since each translate of $C$ intersects some bounded number of squares, by the pidgeonhole principle we can find for any positive integer $m$ another integer $m'$ such that the following holds: each translate $\hat C$ of $C$ that contains at least $m'$ points intersects a square $Q$ such that $\hat C\cap Q$ contains at least $m$ points.
-For example, choosing $m'=m(diam(C)/r+2)^2$ is sufficient, where $diam(C)$ denotes the diameter of $C$.
+Since each translate of $C$ intersects some bounded number of squares, by the pigeonhole principle we can find for any positive integer $m$ another integer $m'$ such that the following holds: each translate $\hat C$ of $C$ that contains at least $m'$ points intersects a square $Q$ such that $\hat C\cap Q$ contains at least $m$ points.
+For example, we can choose $m'=m(diam(C)/r+2)^2$, where $diam(C)$ denotes the diameter of $C$.
 Therefore, it is enough to show the following localized version of Theorem \ref{thm:general_three_col}, since applying it separately for the points in each square of the grid provides a proper three-coloring of the whole point set.

 \begin{theorem} There is a positive integer $m$ such that for any convex body $C$ there is a positive real $r$ such that any finite point set $P$ in the plane that lies in a square of side length $r$ can be three-colored in a way that there is no translate of $C$ containing at least $m$ points of $P$, all of the same color. \end{theorem}